Indonesia: It’s the one place I keep coming back to! There’s an adventure around every corner and it’s a backpacker’s dream destination.

 Sumba Island was the first place I found, and I immediately booked my flights.

-I then started planning my Sumba itinerary (You can check it out here).
+I then started planning my Sumba itinerary.
 I searched for hours but couldn’t find much information online.

 The more research I did, the more I realized just how remote Sumba was – This made me even more excited!